Arrival in Manila

 Kalibo for the weekend with Elaine.
 The biggest festival in the Philippines is held there annually - the Ati Atihan.
 And while we are there, Estrada resigns.

 The British Embassy in Manila

-To the Embassy for a tour with H.E. ,the birdie song still going round and round my head; I didn’t expect the building to be so big.
+To the Embassy for a tour with H.E, The Birdie Song still going round and round my head; I didn’t expect the building to be so big.
 It takes up three floors of a tower block and is the eighth largest British visa issuing post in the world.